REST API implementation guide

 boundaryAlternative to boundary_type for endpoints where the boundary cannot be determined through standard parameter lookup.
 A callable object (proc, lambda, or method) that returns the boundary object

 skip_granular_token_authorizationOptional.
-When set to true, allows granular PATs to access the endpoint without requiring specific permissions (see below)
+A symbol naming the reason why granular PATs can access the endpoint without requiring specific permissions, for example :public_endpoint (see below)

 Example with custom boundary_param: